ihmeuw/vivarium_research/docs/source/intervention_models/multiple_myeloma_treatment/index.rst

    is truly random.
 #.
 We assume a linear effect of line number/number of previous relapses on
    treatment assignment (in log-probability space).
 #.
+We only model ASCT in NDMM.
+#.
+We assume all conditioning regimens for ASCT have identical effects.
+#.
+We assume all maintenance therapies, or the lack of maintenance therapy, have
+   identical effects.
+#.
 We assume that all regimens within a regimen category have identical effects.
 #.
 We assume that treatment regimen categories have proportional hazards; that is,
    their hazard ratios do not change depending on time since incidence/relapse.